asm2025/T3Chat/README.md

 -   Wrap protected routes with `middleware::auth::auth_middleware` via `route_layer`.

+### Adding AI Providers

+To add a new AI provider:

+1. Create a new provider file in `server/src/ai/providers/` (e.g., `custom.rs`)

+2. Implement the `AIProvider` trait (see `server/src/ai/mod.rs` for the trait definition)

+3. Add provider to the factory in `server/src/ai/factory.rs`

+4. Update frontend endpoint selector in `ui/src/components/Endpoints/EndpointSelector.tsx`

+📖 **For detailed implementation guide**, see [`plan.md`](plan.md) Phase 2A

 ### Database Changes

 The backend uses Diesel with async connection pooling.
 Migrations are SQL files embedded from `server/migrations`.

+**Important**: Follow the normalization principles in `SCHEMA_CHANGES_SUMMARY.md`:
+- Use proper tables and foreign keys for lookup/reference data
+- Use JSONB only for truly dynamic/provider-specific fields
+- Use junction tables for many-to-many relationships

 1. Install Diesel CLI (PostgreSQL) if you haven't: `cargo install diesel_cli --no-default-features --features postgres`